p18e3/Do-it-Right-EF_ConcurrencyHandling/README.md

 For this reason, we need a mechanism which enables us to perform the following steps:

-1. Detect concurrency conflicts and inform the application about it
+1. Detect concurrency conflicts and inform the application / user about it
-2. Provide the last consistent dataset and the dirty dataset(s) in order to merge / synchronize them
+2. Provide the last consistent dataset and the dirty dataset(s) in order to be able to merge / synchronize them
 3. Realize strategies to write the data back in a synchronized state